datasciencecampus/chrono_lens/scripts/gcloud/README.md

 # Using `remove_old_images.py`

 This script removes images older than a specified number of days from the `data` bucket.

+Once images are analysed, they do not need to be retained (unless you are modifying the model or filtering) and can be removed.
+In case of system issues, the images can be retained on a rolling deletion basis - this script is used in the optional virtual machine (see [`cloud/README.md`](cloud/README.md)) to remove images older than 28 days (4 weeks).

+Command line options are:
+* `--maximum-number-of-days` maximum number of days an image is retained before it is deleted (date folder is used to determine when it was created - so if an image was downloaded today but the folder indicated 60 days ago, running the script with less than 60 days specified will remove the image)
+* `--JSON-private-key` JSON key from GCP with permission to invoke cloud functions in the named GCP project
+* `--gcp-region` Google Compute Platform region where your project is hosted (e.g. `europe-west2`)
+* `--gcp-project` name of your Google Compute Platform project
+* `--help` detailed help on each option, with default arguments listed

+The service account represented by the JSON file will need:
+* `storage.legacyObjectReader` and `storage.legacyBucketWriter` permissions on the `data` bucket
+* `storage/legacyBucketReader` and `storage/legacyObjectReader` on the `sources` bucket

+See the [Cloud README.md](cloud/README.md) for further information;
+the Cloud setup scripts will create a service account with these permissions (`backfill-ne@...`).

 ## Launching the script